What Is Proactive Maintenance?

 5. Look at the Reasons Why Equipment Fails

 Every maintenance manager deals with asset failures, which cannot always be prevented.
-However, in-depth analysis of the reasons why equipment fails can greatly help reduce the risk of breakdowns.
+However, an in-depth analysis of the reasons why equipment fails can greatly help reduce the risk of breakdowns.

 1. Low-Quality Materials